PaquitoSoft/fetcher/README.md

 ## Middlewares

 There might be scenarios where you would like to apply some logic before or after every request.
-You can achieve this by using `middlewares` you should register in the `fetcher` module by calling the `addMiddleware` function.
+You can achieve this by using `middlewares`.
+You would create middleware functions and register them in the `fetcher` module by calling the `addMiddleware` function.

 ### Before request middlewares